The Youngstown Ghetto Story

 The city was once very segregated with blacks only being allowed to live on the South Side and East Side, which accounts for the South Side being the largest section for the city’s urban population, even though more than half of the homes have been demolished leaving numerous vacant properties and vacant lots.

 Youngstown North Side

 Places like the North Side, which was the city’s richest community and a once predominantly Italian neighborhood, became one of the roughest areas within the streets of the Youngstown ghetto with the likes of the Brier Hill projects, Wirt Street, and Westlake Terrace.

 While as late as the 1970s and 1980s the Italian Mafia controlled most of the city, the 1990s with the introduction of drugs and Youngstown gangs, affiliations of the Bloods and Crips began to have a larger impact as the Italian Mafia of Youngstown slowly disappeared.

 As stated, the North Side was a very wealthy and thriving community of large homes and once famed institutions and public places, but the closing of the steel factories led to a financial decline as the North Side went from wealthy to being labeled as a Youngstown ghetto.

 Youngstown East Side

-In the Youngstown ghetto lies the projects on the East Side, nearly all are around McGuffey, which includes the Victory Estates, Plaza View, and the Brooks, which are now the Rockford Village projects.
+In the Youngstown ghetto lies the projects on the East Side, nearly all are around McGuffey, which includes the public housing complexes of Victory Estates, Plaza View, and the Brooks, which are now the Rockford Village.

 Some may consider Youngstown to be one of the roughest places in Ohio as for some there are more opportunities in the streets than in the actual local job market due to the city’s isolated location with the only major employer being Youngstown State with about 10,000 of the 12,000 plus jobs employing less than 20 workers.